aratraw/delta_analysis/README.md

 ---

-## 🌌 Philosophy & Scientific Background
+# 🌌 Philosophy & Scientific Background

-Δ‑analysis rebuilds analysis from a single premise: *between any two addresses a third can be inserted*.
+Δ‑analysis theory rebuilds mathematical analysis from a single premise: *between any two addresses a third can be inserted*.
 Iterative refinement generates a sequence of finite grids that converge to a continuum – but the continuum is **never postulated**; it remains a regulative idea.

 Originally developed in a 920‑page research monograph ([Zenodo](https://doi.org/10.5281/zenodo.18761044)), the theory: